Thant998/OnlineBookStore/onlinebookstore-J2EE/README.md

 Step 7: Default Username And Password For Admin Is "Admin" And "Admin"

-Step 8: Default Username And Password For User Is "shashi" And "shashi"
+Step 8: Default Username And Password For User Is "mgmg" And "mgmg"

 #### "Suggestions and project Improvements are Invited!"

 <bold>Thanks a lot</bold><br/>
-                                                                                                        Project Leader<br/>
-                                                                                                         <b>Shashi Raj</b>